Van Camp's: Company history

 The firm is considered to have been a trendsetter in the canned-foods industry.
 In 1933, it was acquired by James and John Stokely, who operated the Stokely canned tomato company in Newport, Tennessee, forming Stokely-Van Camp, Inc. The resultant combined company headquartered in Indianapolis.
 In the 1940s, the company built two warehouses in Bellingham, Washington.
 By the 1970s, Stokely-Van Camp agreed to produce, market and distribute a new beverage called Gatorade.
-This product was the first sports drink, and would eventually generate more in sales than the rest of SVC's other products combined.
+This product was the first sports drink, and eventually generated more in sales than the rest of SVC's other products combined.

 Sale and brand history

 In 1983, the brand passed to the Quaker Oats Company when it purchased Stokely-Van Camp.
 Quaker Oats sold Van Camp's to ConAgra in 1995.
 Stokely was sold to Seneca Foods in 1985 and currently produces canned beans and other canned vegetables.

-Over the years, a number of foods have been sold under the Van Camp's name, including its popular Tenderoni pasta product. it only sells canned cooked beans, including pork and beans, baked beans, kidney beans, a vegetarian variant of its pork and bean recipe, Chili and "Beanee Weenee"—a mixture of beans with slices of frankfurter made of beef and chicken in tomato sauce.
+Over the years, a number of foods have been sold under the Van Camp's name, including its popular Tenderoni pasta product.
+As of 2005 it only sells canned cooked beans, including pork and beans, baked beans, kidney beans, a vegetarian variant of its pork and bean recipe, chili, and Beanee Weenee, a mixture of beans with slices of frankfurter (made of beef and chicken) in tomato sauce.